 How to use MailScanner to make your email accounts more secure!

 As the years go by, the internet is becoming more and more complex, more and more users and devices are connected to it, more and more processes are being implemented over the internet and especially money transactions, bill payments and more.

 The internet has become increasingly dangerous in recent years, especially for unsuspecting users, and one of the top forms of risk is email fraud.

 We have all received emails either misleading, threatening, or just spam with email spamming and phishing taking huge proportions and unfortunately affecting everyone and with very bad consequences especially on the financial side.

 Fighting spamming and protecting against it is a core goal of our company and we are constantly enriching our services with more and more security mechanisms.
-With this in mind we have added the MailScanner application into the Business Line and Semi Dedicated Line series.
+With this in mind we have added the MailScanner application to all of our hosting packages.

 MailScanner is a server-side e-mail protection software that enables the user to filter and manage their emails and customize the spam settings of their account as they wish.

 Among other things, it allows the user to control which emails they receive and reject, what to do with emails that are classified as spam (eg deletion, forwarding to other mails, etc.) and from which addresses they will receive or reject emails regardless of their content (whitelist / blacklist).

 To take advantage of MailScanner's capabilities you will need to follow these steps: